December 1, 2023

 Skepticism of the conference host’s intentions, of multilateralism, and of the ability for such an event to truly marshal the global action we need continues.
 But as one of Canada’s leading environment and economy think tanks, we at the Smart Prosperity Institute (SPI) take great interest in the promise and potential of COP meetings.
 We remain realistic regarding conference outcomes and optimistic about humanity’s ability to build a stronger, cleaner economy that thrives within nature’s limits.

-We’re also grateful to be a part of the COP 28 conversations on the ground, with SPI Senior Fellow Barb Swartzentruber in attendance to introduce to a global audience the Canadian Alliance for Net-Zero Agri-Food (CANZA) — an initiative of the Smart Prosperity Institute and the Natural Step Canada.
+We’re also grateful to be a part of the COP 28 conversations on the ground, with SPI Senior Fellow Barb Swartzentruber in attendance to introduce to a global audience the Canadian Alliance for Net-Zero Agri-Food (CANZA) — an initiative of the Smart Prosperity Institute and Generate Canada.
 We look forward to sharing key dispatches from her adventures in a future post.
 You can also follow her on the ground via her LinkedIn updates.

 Agri-food to zero-emissions vehicles